koapakaehia/osticket-prereqs/README.md

 <b>4.
 Configure IIS and PHP:</b>

 a.
 Open IIS as an Admin.
-  - In wondows search IIS.
+  - In windows search IIS.
   - Right, click and select Run as administrator.
 </p>
 <br />